+51 984 004 472 info@tierrasvivas.com

 Alternative Treks to Salkantay Trail

-There are other paths to Machu Picchu, but none compare to the Inca Trail Tours, the most famous walking trail in the Americas.
-After traveling from capital of Peru, Lima, you will arrive in Cusco to walk for four days through forests and deep fog, millenary stone stairs, and finding the remnants of historic fortresses and Inca towns, all while enjoying magnificent vistas.
+Many are the routes that take you to Machu Picchu, but none is like the Inca Trail Tours, the most famous pedestrian path in the Americas.
+After flying from the capital of Perú, Lima, you will arrive in Cusco to walk for four days along a path through forests and dense fog, millenary stone steps and discovering the ruins of ancient fortifications and Inca cities, and all the time enjoying majestic views.

 If you want to visit Machu Picchu, we recommend you to book your Machu Picchu Ticket in advance, so you will enjoy your Vacation in Machu Picchu without any problem.